Nash the Slash: Identity

-Nash was born in Toronto, Ontario.
+Nash was born in Toronto.
 He performed with surgical bandages covering his face starting in 1979.
 "During a gig at The Edge in the late 1970s to raise awareness of the threat from the Three Mile Island disaster, he walked on stage wearing bandages dipped in phosphorus paint and exclaimed: 'Look, this is what happens to you.'
 The bandages became his trademark."
 Prior to 1979, Nash performed three times on TV Ontario's Nightmusic Concert, first as a solo artist (a live broadcast which was never re-aired), then with FM (Nash and Cameron Hawkins), and again as a solo artist.
 In all of these appearances Nash wore his typical black tuxedo, top hat, and dark sunglasses, but not his signature bandages.
 He was also photographed in this attire for a profile in the Toronto Star, published April 28, 1978.

 In later years, he attempted to keep his true identity the subject of some speculation, although the Star profile of 1978 had already matter-of-factly revealed his real name.
 Nevertheless, in a 1981 interview with the UK magazine Smash Hits, Nash was questioned about his real name, and replied with "Nashville Thebodiah Slasher".
-As a result of his coyness about his name, some fans came to believe that the Nash persona was an alter-ego of Ben Mink, who replaced him as FM's violinist in 1978.
+As a result of his coyness about his name, some fans came to believe that the Nash persona was an alter-ego of Ben Mink, who replaced him as FM's violinist and mandolinist in 1978.
 This is a common misconception, but he has been photographed onstage with Mink.

 The "Nash the Slash" persona came from silent film, and Nash said he took his stage name from that of a killer butler encountered by Laurel and Hardy in one of their first films, Do Detectives Think?
 (1927), for which he composed a soundtrack score.

 (The film character's name is actually "The Tipton Slasher"; nowhere on screen does "Nash the Slash" appear.)

 Images of Nash the Slash are featured in a variety of murals painted by artist Jungle Ling in Toronto.
 These images are located in the Leslieville district, next to a TD Bank at Queen St. East and Logan Avenue and below Queen St. East on Connaught Avenue, as part of a neighborhood beautification project conducted by the Toronto Transit Commission.

+There was an urban legend that Nash the Slash was actually Canadian country artist Anne Murray in disguise.

 Career

-Nash's music is a complex blend of progressive rock, New Wave, new age, and punk rock, using electric mandolins, violins, drum machines, and a variety of effects and sonic devices.
+Nash's music is a complex blend of progressive rock, new wave, new age, and punk rock, using electric mandolins, violins, drum machines, and a variety of effects and sonic devices.
 He wrote, played, and produced most of the material on his solo albums by himself, though he also worked with producers Daniel Lanois, Steve Hillage, and Bill Nelson.